ivandokov/depy/readme.md

     pack
         create package with the files to be deployed.
 This can be used for manual deployment

+    update [--beta|--dev]
+        updates Depy to the latest stable version.
+If --beta is specified the updater will download the latest beta version.
+If --dev version is specified the updated will download the latest development version

     You can specify -v|--verbose flag to enable verbose mode and see detailed information about the process.